tummychow/pallor/README.md

 If you want to edit pallor's structure (ie what color corresponds to what scopes), you'll need to edit the raw plist (which is an awful experience), or acquire a means of converting json to plist.
 I use [SerializedDataConverter](https://github.com/facelessuser/SerializedDataConverter).
 You'll want to work with either [pallor.tmTheme.tmpl.plist](pallor.tmTheme.tmpl.plist) or [pallor.tmTheme.tmpl.json](pallor.tmTheme.tmpl.json).
 Once you've edited the plist to your heart's content (or edited the JSON and converted it back to plist), invoke jgtr as above to generate the new theme.

+I use [pandoc](http://johnmacfarlane.net/pandoc) to write stuff, so I've also included an experimental [CSS file](pallor.css) for highlighting pandoc-generated HTML.
+A [template](pallor.tmpl.css) is also provided, so you can regenerate the CSS after changing the colors.
+I haven't tested this, so let me know if stuff doesn't work.

 ## Languages and scopes

 pallor has first-class support for a handful of TextMate grammars: [C Improved](https://github.com/abusalimov/SublimeCImproved), [GoSublime](https://github.com/DisposaBoy/GoSublime) and [Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended).
 Those happen to be the languages I use, so I care a lot about supporting them.
 (Notice how none of those grammars are TextMate defaults, they're all improved in some way.)